Contents

 Action items should be cut into bite-sized pieces with short turnaround times so reps can focus on the real reason they’re there: selling.

-While it may be true that some meetings could’ve been an email, sales meetings can provide an invaluable opportunity to learn, grow, and bring your team closer together.
-And having an agenda on hand can help cut through some of the chaos and keep the meeting moving.
+While it’s true that some meetings really could have been an email, sales meetings still offer an invaluable opportunity to learn, grow, and bring your team closer together.
+And having a clear agenda on hand can help cut through the noise and keep the meeting moving in the right direction.

-That’s why we’ve put together a template to try out ahead of your next meeting:
+That’s why we’ve put together a template for you to try ahead of your next meeting:

-By following the tips outlined here, you can rest assured that your team will be looking forward to your meetings instead of dreading them.
+By applying the tips outlined here, you can feel confident that your team will be looking forward to your meetings rather than dreading them.

-Remember, salespeople are only as good as their tools.
-Schedule a demo today to see how Mailshake can set your team up with all the tools it needs to succeed!
+Remember, salespeople are only as effective as the tools they use.
+Schedule a demo today to see how Mailshake can equip your team with everything it needs to succeed!